-RagTag "merge" is a new implementation and extension of CAMSA, a tool to reconcile two or more distinct scaffolding solutions for a genome assembly [16].
-Input scaffolding solutions must be in valid AGP format, and they must order and orient the same set of genome assembly AGP "components".
+RagTag "merge" is a new implementation and extension of CAMSA, a tool to reconcile two or more distinct scaffolding solutions for a genome assembly [18].
+Input scaffolding solutions must be in valid AGP format, and they must order and orient the same set of genome assembly AGP "components."
 RagTag iteratively builds a scaffold graph to store adjacency evidence provided by each AGP file.
 First, each AGP file is assigned a weight (1 by default).
 Then, for each AGP file and for each pair of adjacent components, an edge is added to the scaffold graph, and the edge weight is incremented by the weight of the AGP file, just as is done in CAMSA.
 After the scaffold graph is created, users can optionally replace native edge weights with Hi-C weights.
-To do this, Hi-C alignments are used to compute scaffold graph weights according to the SALSA2 algorithm, which uses the same underlying scaffold graph data structure.
+To do this, Hi-C alignments are used to compute h(), the scaffold graph weights according to the SALSA2 algorithm, which uses the same underlying scaffold graph data structure [19].
 To find a solution to this graph and to output a merged AGP file, a maximal weight matching is computed with networkx and if there are any cycles, they are broken.
 RagTag then iterates through each connected component and iteratively builds AGP objects.
 Unmerged components are output without modification.
+While RagTag "merge" accepts any arbitrary number of input scaffolds, we advise that users only use the minimal number of informative scaffolds.

-Patching a human Telomere-2-Telomere genome assembly
+Patching a human genome assembly

-The CHM13v1.1 assembly is the first-ever published complete sequence of a human genome [12].
+The CHM13v1.1 assembly is the first-ever published complete sequence of a human genome [11].
 Though the original draft assembly was built exclusively from HiFi reads, it was manually inspected and patched at 25 loci, mostly at HiFi coverage dropouts, with sequence from the previously published, ONT-based CHM13v0.7 assembly.
-Using these 25 manual patches as a benchmark (Supplementary Data 1), we evaluated the ability of RagTag to automatically patch the CHM13 draft assembly with the CHM13v0.7 assembly.
-RagTag made all 25 patches (Supplementary Data 2), 19 of which were identical to the manual patches.
+Using these 25 manual patches as a benchmark (Additional file 3), we evaluated the ability of Rag-Tag to automatically patch the CHM13 draft assembly with the CHM13v0.7 assembly.
+RagTag made all 25 patches (Additional file 4), 19 of which were identical to the manual patches.
 The remaining six patches had slightly shifted patch coordinates, with a median Euclidean distance of 66.4 bp using the start and end genomic coordinates for the two joined sequences and the sequence used for patching.
 The slight differences in coordinates are due to locally repetitive sequences that cause aligner-specific coordinates to be selected when transitioning from the query and target sequences.
 RagTag made one false join connecting chr18 and chr10, though this was caused by a misassembly in CHM13v.07 caused by a long, high-identity repeat shared between these chromosomes.
 Patching was performed with RagTag v2.1.0 (--aligner minimap2).